Circus Center

 Visiting

-Address: 755 Frederick Street, Inner Sunset / Western Addition border
+Address: 755 Frederick Street, Cole Valley

-Cost: Drop-in classes typically $30-$50.
+Cost: Drop-in classes typically $30 to $50.
 Show tickets vary.

 Best time to go: Weekday evenings for adult classes.
 Weekends for family classes and performances.

 What to know: Wear form-fitting athletic clothing for classes.
 No jewelry.
-Book classes in advance, as popular sessions fill up.
+Book in advance, as popular sessions fill up.

 Getting There